-Your sketchbook is an opportunity to show your thought process
+Your sketchbook shows your thought process

 An art school portfolio benefits a lot from having a slide to show an image or two of a sketchbook spread.
 The advantage of showing a sketchbook spread is that it’s an opportunity for you to demonstrate your thinking, sketching, and brainstorming process in it’s raw, unedited form.